ababic/django-cogwheels/docs/source/deprecating-app-settings/rename-example.rst

 1. Adding the new setting
 ~~~~~~~~~~~~~~~~~~~~~~~~~

 First, let's add a setting using the new name to ``defaults.py``.
-We also want to mark the existing setting in some way that will help us remember the state of things.
+We also want to mark the existing setting in some way that will help us remember that it's deprecated.
 Our updated ``defaults.py`` module should look something like this:

 .. code-block:: python